Joining Together to Support Undergraduate Instruction

 Building on the unique collaborative model we developed through our Research Support Services program, we are developing a cohort of higher education institutions to serve as research sites, each assembling a team of local researchers.
 Ithaka S+R will host a 2 day training session in Fall 2018 focusing on the project’s methodology and effectively leveraging the collected data.
 The participants will then interview instructors and produce a report on their findings for Fall 2019.
 Ithaka S+R will review the interviews and findings from the participating institutions and develop a public capstone report identifying recommendations for relevant stakeholders to be released in late 2019.
 Ithaka S+R will also facilitate follow-up dialogue among interested participants to consider possible cross-institutional collaborations.

-The Teaching Support Services project in business will officially launch this fall and we are excited to share that Baruch College (CUNY), Bowling Green State University, Georgia Tech, Grand Valley State University, Michigan Technological University, Murray State University, North Carolina Central University, Providence College, Queens College (CUNY), Santa Clara University, University at Buffalo (SUNY), University of St. Thomas, and the University of Texas at San Antonio will be among the participating institutions.
+The Teaching Support Services project in business will officially launch this fall and we are excited to share that Baruch College (CUNY), Bowling Green State University, Georgia Tech, Grand Valley State University, Kansas State University, Michigan Technological University, Murray State University, North Carolina Central University, Providence College, Queens College (CUNY), Santa Clara University, University at Buffalo (SUNY), University of St. Thomas, and the University of Texas at San Antonio will be among the participating institutions.

 As we proceed with the Teaching Support Services program, we plan to develop future projects on teaching needs of faculty in other areas, including quantitative social science and history.
 If you are interested in having your library participate as a research site for the business project or a future project, please email me at: firstname.lastname@example.org.